New Hampshire Birth Records Search

-Types of New Hampshire Birth Records
+Types of NH Birth Records

-New Hampshire offers only one type of birth certificate to choose from, and that is a certified copy.
+The state offers only one type of birth certificate to choose from, and that is a certified copy.
 A certified copy is a legal document that you can use for purposes of verifying your identity when you want to apply for school, social security benefits, the military or to get a driver’s license, passport or another government permit.

 If you need a birth certificate changed or amended, contact their office for more information at (603) 271-4650.

-New Hampshire’s population is currently 1.35 million people.
+The state’s population is currently 1.35 million people.
 Steeped in rich history, it lies on the East Coast of the United States and has a slow annual growth rate of 0.16%, making it 45th in the country.

-New Hampshire was one of the original 13 States and the first to break off with Britain.
+It was one of the original 13 States and the first to break off with Britain.